adonisjs/adonisjs.com/content/blog_posts/articles/hmr-in-adonisjs.md

 summary: Hot Module Replacement (HMR) is now available in AdonisJS.
 ---

 We're thrilled to announce that **HMR is now available in AdonisJS**!
 Before anything, let me quickly explain what this enables.

-HMR now allows us to modify the code of our controllers/middleware and their dependencies (services, repositories, models, etc.) without having to restart the entire dev server each time.
+HMR allows us to modify the code of our controllers/middleware and their dependencies (services, repositories, models, etc.) without restarting the entire dev server each time.
+This results in a faster feedback loop, which in turn improves the developer experience.

-This results in a significant productivity boost and a greater DX.
-We really love this new feature.

-We gonna first explain how to add HMR to your AdonisJS application, then we'll go into more detail about why we felt the need to add HMR to AdonisJS and how it works under the hood.
-Grab a coffee, it's going to be a long read!
+I will first explain how to add HMR to your AdonisJS application, and then we'll go into more detail about why we felt the need to add HMR to AdonisJS and how it works under the hood.
+Grab a coffee - it's going to be a long read!

 ## Adding HMR to your AdonisJS Application

-To use HMR in AdonisJS, you'll first need to upgrade `@adonisjs/core` and `@adonisjs/assembler` to the latest version and install `hot-hook`.
+To use HMR in AdonisJS, you must first upgrade `@adonisjs/core` and `@adonisjs/assembler` to the latest version and install `hot-hook`.

 ```bash
 npm i -D hot-hook @adonisjs/assembler@latest